Street art in Israel: Street art in the West Bank

-Banksy's Flying Balloon Girl near the Qalandia checkpoint.

 The Israeli West Bank barrier has become known for its political graffiti.
 It first began to garner international attention in 2005, after the anonymous British graffiti artist Banksy visited and left nine works on the barrier.
 This inspired other acclaimed international street artists to paint on the wall, such as Blu, Paul Insect and Sam3.
 These efforts, and subsequent exposure in the media, resulted in almost one million dollars being raised for Palestinian charities.
 The art on this barrier is often referred to as a form of Sumud, what literary scholar Tahrir Hamdi calls "creative resistance."

 Local Palestinian artists also have a large presence on the wall, whether that is creating their own art or "Palestinizing" the wall art made by others.
 For example, as a local youth explained, "Someone bricked up the window Banksy painted on the wall.
 Maybe they didn't like his work, or the idea of a beautiful landscape.
 For me, the issue is not about rejecting the view but whether it's the right time to imagine it".

 The Israeli government often has tried to censor Palestinians from using graffiti and street art as a form of resistance or communication.
 During the First Intifada, graffiti “became a way to organize protests, strikes, and rallies; to affirm allegiances; to warn against collaboration; and finally, to demarcate political boundaries.”
 To stop this, Israeli forces imposed fines, threatened imprisonment, and collaborated with local Palestinians to remove the works they found the most troubling, such as those with heavy references to the Nakba.

 Some Palestinian critics view these pieces of art as further eroding their sovereignty over their space.
 Others accuse artists of beautifying the wall and creating artistic tourism that actually helps legitimate its presence.
 There are also concerns that such murals do not actually challenge Israeli authority.

 Recently, with the rise of the so-called "electronic Intifada", graffiti has taken a step back in terms of prominence for Palestinian resistance.
 There even was an website with a virtual separation barrier, where users could "tag" or "bomb" it with protest art.